svelteinc/festus-community-controlled-digital-infrastructure/docs/governance/festus_dc_sample_ordinance_clauses_v1.md

 (B) **Micro/Modular Data Centers.**
 Subject to the capacity limits and performance standards of this Article:

-1. Data Center, Micro/Modular shall be allowed only as a conditional use in designated Light Industrial and General Industrial districts, as set forth in the City’s use tables.
+1. Data Center, Micro/Modular shall be allowed only as a conditional use in designated Light Industrial and General Industrial districts, as set forth in the City's use tables.
 2. Data Center, Micro/Modular shall be prohibited in all Residential districts, Neighborhood Commercial districts, and other sensitive districts as determined by ordinance.

 (C) **Edge Compute Facilities.**